gmgeo/osmic-josm-style/README.md

 Including Osmic icons into JOSM.

-To install:
+# Installation

-Go to JOSM's preferences, select 3rd icon from the top, select Map Paint Styles Tab, then select Osmic.
+Go to JOSM's preferences, select the 3rd icon from the top, select Map Paint Styles Tab, then select Osmic.
-More detailed instruction available in [JOSM's documentation](http://josm.openstreetmap.de/wiki/Styles)
+More detailed instructions are available in [JOSM's documentation](http://josm.openstreetmap.de/wiki/Styles).

 # License